Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 7 - List in HTML/README.md

 </pre>
 This is a rarely used list type and is used for informative lists. <br>

-Note: For the list Border style We need to checkout CSS.
+Note: For the list Border style We need to check out CSS.